DucManhPhan/DucManhPhan.github.io/_posts/2019-01-20-Configure-maven-pom-xml-in-spring-mvc.md

 To check the path of this local repository, you can open **User setting** of Netbeans or Eclipse.
 Finally, Maven will add the path of each libraries into **Dependencies** folder in Netbeans.

+And Spring Boot Maven Plugin provides some convenient features:
+- It searches for the ```public static void main()``` method to flag as a runnable class.

+- It provides a built-in dependency resolver that sets the version number to match ```Spring Boot dependencies```.
+You can override any version you wish, but it will default to Boot’s chosen set of versions.

 <br>

 ## Important note